Open daily, 10 A.M.-4 P.M. • #1 Historical Home Tour in the U.S. by Newsweek

 Counting House

 These images may only be used for educational or personal purposes, unless receiving prior written permission from the House of the Seven Gables.
 The images are not high-resolution and represent only a fraction of the collection.
-If you need permission or a higher-resolution image please email the Marketing Department.
-If you would like to arrange access to more of the collection, please email the Collections Manager.
+If you need permission or a higher-resolution image please email the Marketing and Communications Manager.
+If you would like to arrange access to more of the collection, please email the Curator of Collections.